 Skip to main content

 Marble handles your media so you can focus on writing.
-Upload images and videos directly to your workspace, and they’re instantly available on a globally distributed CDN for lightning-fast delivery to your readers.
+Upload files to your workspace, keep useful metadata with them, and serve them through Marble’s CDN.

 Supported media types